vinay-nb/vinay-tech-blog/content/blog/linux_booting_process/index.md

 In this blog, I am going to walk you through the booting process of the Linux kernel. </br>

 **Linux Operating System**</br>
-It a family of free and open-source, operating systems based upon the _linux kernel_ and was developed by _Linus Torvalds_.
+It is a family of free and open-source, operating systems based upon the _linux kernel_ and was developed by _Linus Torvalds_.
 The first version of the Linux kernel was published on _September 17, 1991_.

 Mainly there are 6 steps in which the Linux boots up.<br/>
 1\.
 BIOS<br/>